Machine Learning for Engineering¶

 • Need to map the input ($x_1,x_2$) to a feature space where examples are linearly separable.

-(Figure from Raquel Urtasun & Rich Zemel)
+No description has been provided for this image (Figure from Raquel Urtasun & Rich Zemel)

 Possible choice: $\phi(x_1, x_2) = \cos(\pi(x_1+x_2))$